liyemei/CAGNet/README.md

 # CAGNet
-The pytorch implementation for CAGNet in paper "Cross-Attention Guided Group Aggregation Net-work for Cropland Change Detection" on IEEE SENSORS JOURNAL.
+The pytorch implementation for CAGNet in paper "Cross-Attention Guided Group Aggregation Net-work for Cropland Change Detection".

 # Requirements
 * Python 3.6